 But there are other scenarios, as well.
 For example, one of our client’s vehicle overturned after it struck construction plates in the middle of a highway lane, causing it to flip over.
 Our client sustained a spinal cord injury.
 We were able to establish that the plates were not installed properly, and the city in question settled the claim for $390,000.

 It’s not always another driver that causes an accident.
-If there was a confusing or poorly-designed intersection, malfunctioning traffic lights, a stop sign hidden by foliage, or serious potholes or other debris in the road (as seen above), the municipality in charge of the road may be liable.
+If there was a confusing or poorly-designed intersection, malfunctioning traffic lights, a stop sign hidden by foliage, or serious potholes or other debris in the road, the municipality in charge of the road may be liable.
 If the vehicle that hit you was a work vehicle, like a delivery van or bus whose driver was on the clock, we may be able to pursue a claim against his or her employer as well.

 There are time limits to file a lawsuit over any car, truck, or motorcycle accident, especially if a government vehicle is involved.
 Generally, in California, you have two years within which to file a claim, but the deadline could be as soon as 180 days.
 Don’t miss these critical time limits or you may waive all your rights to collect damages!
 Your best bet is to call us as soon as possible.

 After a car accident in Costa Mesa, you can help us by: